isb-cgc/readthedocs/docs/source/sections/data/GDC_top.rst

 ..

 - `rel5_aliquot2caseIDmap <https://bigquery.cloud.google.com/table/isb-cgc:GDC_metadata.rel5_aliquot2caseIDmap>`_: is a "helper" table in case you need to be able to map between identifiers at different levels.
 A total of 164911 unique aliquots are identified in this table.
 The intrinsic hierarchy is program > project > case > sample > portion > analyte > aliquot.
-We use the term "barcode" where the GDC uses the term "submitter id", "gdc_id" for the GDC's uuid-style identifier.
+We use the term "barcode" where the NCI-GDC uses the term "submitter id", "gdc_id" for the NCI-GDC's uuid-style identifier.
 If a portion was not further divided into analytes or if an analyte was not further divided into aliquots, some of the fields in this table may simply have the string "NA".
 For example, this query for a single TCGA case will return 24 rows of results for 2 unique samples, 1 portion from each sample, 5 analytes from the tumor sample and 3 analytes from the blood-normal sample, and finally 24 unique aliquots total.

 .. code-block:: sql